 Eat before you go

 I used to never eat before a big holiday party.
 I always knew there would be plenty of food there that I would want to eat and would put it off.
 Bad idea.
-Once I arrived I would be starving and totally gorge myself on all the yummy food because I was so starving.
+Once I arrived I would be starving and totally gorge myself on all the yummy food because I was so hungry.

 Instead, I’ve found that eating before I go someplace helps to keep me from going crazy.
 I believe it will help you too.
 You don’t have to eat a full meal before you leave the house but have a healthy snack that’s filling and you won’t feel like you need to fill up an empty belly.